-During the test, you will provide the doctor two breath samples into separate bags, one before and one 30 minutes after a carbon enriched urea pill is taken.
+During the test, you will provide the doctor with two breath samples into separate bags, one before and one 30 minutes after a carbon-enriched urea pill is taken.
 Presence of H. pylori will convert this urea pill into carbon dioxide which is absorbed and breathed out throughout the lungs.
 The two samples are then analysed to tell the level of carbon.
 If the levels of carbon rise, it suggests the presence of H. pylori.

 The breath test requires optimal preparation, in order to get accurate results.
 You will need to:

 - Fast for about 4 to 6 hours before the test